AI Research

 Coauthored with Cameron Domenico Kirk-Giannini

-AI & Society forthcoming
+AI & Society 2024

 Synopsis: AI agents with folk psychology built on top of large language models are the safest path to AGI.